Better Cancer Prevention and Treatment with Registry

 The Nebraska Cancer Registry has been recognized the past 20 consecutive years by the North American Association of Central Cancer Registries (NAACCR) for attaining the NAACCR Gold Standard for Quality, Completeness and Timeliness.
 They are also awarded the National Program of Cancer Registries Registry of Excellence.

-April 9-13 is National Cancer Registrars Week.
 The quality cancer data these registrars collect every day is central to the nation’s fight against cancer.
 They are the first link in capturing that data.
-National Cancer Registrars Week provides an opportunity to acknowledge the central role our registrars play in the research, treatment and prevention of cancer.